lewis-0870/pickering-and-sons/README.md

-# business page
+# Pickering and Sons
-Putting it all together
+Business page